falkoschumann/wumpus/README.md

     -   1 room with the player
     -   2 rooms have bottomless pits
     -   2 rooms have super bats
+-   When game over than reset last game setup or create a new setup.

 ### Loop the Game

--   Decide if game is open, won or lost.
+-   Determine hazard warnings.
 -   Determine current room and tunnels lead to other rooms.
--   Determine warnings.
 -   Ask player to move or shoot.
+-   Decide if game is open, won or lost.

 ### Move to Room